For Belt and Road to succeed, China must work harmoniously with other countries: Shanmugam

 He said that for many Asian countries, while China is the biggest trading partner, the ultimate consumer of most of the traded products is still the US.
 The products go as intermediate products to China, before the finished products are then exported to the US.

-This situation will likely remain for some time to come, he said, adding that for the BRI to succeed, world trade and globalisation need to carry on as before and to function properly.
-"It means no trade wars between China and the US, continued growth, peace and stability - all of this and more will be necessary.”
+This situation will likely remain for some time to come, he said, adding that for the BRI to succeed, the globalized economy needs to function.
+This means "there must be no trade wars between China and the US; there must be continued growth, peace and stability - all of this and more will be necessary.”

-The minister said: "How stable such a multipolar world will be is difficult to predict, but it will be in the interests of the US, China, other countries to ensure and work for stability."
+The minister said: "How stable a more multipolar world will be difficult to predict, but it will be in the US', China's and other countries' interests to maintain stability."

 HOW DOES THIS IMPACT SINGAPORE?